bbauska/Coursera-Bootstrap/readme.md

 Or to do identification and so on.

-Now, the next one that I\'m going to configure is browserSync.
+Now, the next one that I&apos;m going to configure is browserSync.

-Again don\'t forget the comma after the watchTask, and then type in browserSync.
+Again don&apos;t forget the comma after the watchTask, and then type in browserSync.

 I would say browserSync here and then for the browserSync, I would say